 Fuel/oil specifications Here are the mix ratios and fuel/oil specifications for various paramotors.

 All pilots should install a CHT (cylinder head temperature gauge) and a tachometer/hour-meter on their engines.
-The Top 80 with the ABM frame requires the TTO sensor extension #V300-24.
+The Top 80 and most other engines with the Miniplane frame require the TTO sensor extension #V300-24.
 Miniplane-USA has these items.
 A CHT will alert pilots to pending problems with their engines, especially the number #1 killer of all paramotors: overheating.
 The number #2 killer is failure to mix 2-cycle oil with the fuel, use the correct ratio and type of oil.
 A CHT will not let you know if the fuel has no oil mixed with it.
-Increasing the oil to fuel ratio does nothing to help extend engine life and may, in fact, ruin it as noted by engine manufacturers.
+Increasing the oil to fuel ratio does nothing to help extend engine life and may, in fact, ruin it as noted by the engine manufacturers.
 Avoid ethanol fuels if at all possible.
 (For the reasons why, see our detailed fuel & oil specifications page.)